mikeflynn/thatmikeflynn.com-archive/_posts/2022-01-25-devs-and-keyboard-maestro.md

 Dropping in to AppleScript from time to time is probably unavoidable, but Keyboard Maestro allows me to limit that by letting their built in functions take care of the AppleScripting and let my logic live in Bash or Javascript blocks.

-If there are other automation apps, specifically for the Mac that can do all of the above, and have a track record like Keyboard Maestro I’d love to be tipped off, but until then I’m really happy with what I’ve been able to clean up and further automate with Keyboard Maestro.

 ----

 Let’s talk automation examples, shall we?